bstanasiuk/bstanasiuk.github.io/_pages/home.md

 - [x] Game was made in Unity.
 - [x] Negamax algorithm with alpha beta pruning was used for AI.
 - [x] The decision making algorithm uses an original evaluation function and move ordering heuristics.
 - [x] Checkerboard is procedurally generated and is scalable to any size.
-Due to smartphone hardware limitations, the size is constrained to 12x12 board.
+Due to smartphone hardware limitations, the size was constrained to 12x12 board.

 <a href='https://play.google.com/store/apps/details?id=com.bstanasiuk.checkersextended&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img width="250" class="align-center" alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/></a>